trulabs/labs-truphone-cascades-test/README.md

 It comes in three parts:
 * static-library linked into the instrumented application
 * console application on the host
-* Java library for bdd/tdd
+* Java library for BDD/TDD

 The static library provides a tcp server that the host connects to and drives the client.

-You can, if you wish, use a standard TCP connection to communute with the server (i.e. netcat).
+You can, if you wish, use a standard TCP connection to communicate with the server (i.e. netcat).

 Once you connect to the device/simulator it will respond to every command as a primitive form of flow control.